 However, the simplicity and effectiveness of knowledge distillation even with only a black-box query access to the teacher $\mathcal{T}$---for example, when $\mathcal{T}$ is proprietary---means that this technique can also be used for knowledge and capability ``stealing''.
 This issue is especially acute with frontier reasoning-capable LLMs, the design and training of which carry enormous effort and expense~\cite{guo2025deepseek, jaech2024openai}.
 These models produce explicit reasoning traces---structured outputs that decompose problem-solving into intermediate steps before arriving at a final answer.
 These traces provide rich supervision signals that go beyond mere input-output pairs.
 As a result, practitioners increasingly seek to distill reasoning capabilities from these frontier models.
 Since distillation incurs a fraction of the cost of training an original teacher, its efficacy without any guardrails can disincentivize innovation.

 Two classes of approaches have been proposed to counter unauthorized distillation of large language models: \emph{anti-distillation} and \emph{API watermarking}.
 Anti-distillation methods aim to degrade the efficacy of distillation training~\cite{li2025doge,savani2025antidistillation}.
 However, state-of-the-art approaches for anti-distillation significantly degrade the \emph{teacher} efficacy as well as the student, making them impractical.
-API watermarking, on the other hand, attempt to insert watermark into the query responses in a way that enables its verification from the student model trained on such traces~\cite{he2022protecting,he2022cater,zhao2022distillation,zhao2023protecting}.
-However, most API watermarking approaches use token-level statistics, and tend to result in a non-negligible false-alarm rate which provides effective deniability for the model ``thief''.
+API watermarking, on the other hand, attempts to insert a watermark into the query responses in a way that enables its verification from the student model trained on such traces~\cite{he2022protecting,he2022cater,zhao2022distillation,zhao2023protecting}.
+However, most API watermarking approaches use token-level statistics, and tend to result in a non-negligible false-alarm rate which provides plausible deniability for the model ``thief''.

 We propose and analyze several methods for modifying teacher-generated reasoning traces to achieve these two complementary objectives.
 Specifically, we propose two classes of approaches for anti-distillation.
 The first uses an assistant LLM to rewrite instructions specifically in order to subvert their use in downstream training while preserving semantics.
 This approach leverages the semantic understanding of modern LLMs to transform clean traces into modified versions that achieve our objectives.
+Additionally, we adapt our instruction rewriting approach to facilitate stealthy watermark embedding in reasoning traces.
 Our second approach uses (projected) gradient-based optimization in the embedding space with the explicit objective of degrading training efficacy of a (proxy) student.
-Additionally, we adapt our instruction rewriting approach to facilitate stealthy watermark embedding in reasoning traces.